Detection under Privileged Information: Privileged Information Systems

 The first challenge facing our model of detection is deciding which features should be used as privileged information.
-Asked another way, given some potentially large universe of offline features, which are the most likely to be useful for detection?
-To address this, we develop an iterative algorithm that selects features that maximize model accuracy.
-Selection is made on the calculated \emph{accuracy gain} of each feature--a measure of the additive value of the features with respect to an existing feature set for detection accuracy.
+Asked another way, \emph{given some potentially large universe of offline features, which are the most likely to improve detection?} To address this, we develop an iterative algorithm that selects features that maximize model accuracy.
+Selection is made on the calculated \emph{accuracy gain} of each feature--a measure of the additive value of the features concerning an existing feature set for detection accuracy.

-At the core of the algorithm, we measure the potential impacts of privileged features that help detecting the hard-to-classify examples.
-Generally speaking, easy examples fall in a distribution that can be explained by some set of model parameters, and hard examples do not precisely fit the model---either misclassified or near decision boundary (See Figure~\ref{fig:easy-hard-examples})~\cite{sharmanska2013learning}.
-As a consequence, accurate classification of hard examples is one of the main challenges of practical systems, as they are the main source of detection errors due to the incorrect or insufficient information about normal or anomalous state of a system.
-We aim at improving the detection of these examples in the presence of privileged features.
+Our feature selection algorithm measures the potential impacts of privileged features that help detect the hard-to-classify examples.
+Generally speaking, easy examples fall in a distribution that can be explained by some set of model parameters, and hard examples do not precisely fit the model--and are either misclassified or near a decision boundary (See Figure~\ref{fig:easy-hard-examples})~\cite{sharmanska2013learning}.
+As a consequence, accurate classification of hard examples is one of the main challenges of practical systems, as they are the main source of detection errors due to the incorrect or insufficient information about normal or anomalous states of a system.